bgctw/REddyProc/vignettes/aggUncertainty.md

 annual flux is computed by adding the variances.
 The mean is computed by *m* = ∑*x*<sub>*i*</sub>/*n*.
 And hence its standard deviation by
 $sd(m) = \\sqrt{Var(m)}= \\sqrt{\\sum{Var(x\_i)}/n^2} = \\sqrt{n \\bar{\\sigma^2}/n^2} = \\bar{\\sigma^2}/\\sqrt{n}$.
-This results in an aprroximate reduction of the average standard deviation $\\bar{\\sigma^2}$ by $\\sqrt{n}$.
+This results in an approximate reduction of the average standard deviation $\\bar{\\sigma^2}$ by $\\sqrt{n}$.

     results %>% filter(NEE_uStar_fqc == 0) %>% summarise(